webchills/zencart-de-paypal-express/readme.txt

 With these modifications PayPal does not care about shipping addresses and the customer is not able to change the shipping address at PayPal or able to select from his PayPal address book.
 No shipping options are presented and the shipping address for the order will always be the one the customer selected before during the Zen Cart checkout.
-Additionaly with this modification the customer gets the PayPal website in the language he has choosen before in the store and not in the language of the shop country.

 This is kind of a quick and dirty solution as I just commented out or deleted some code.
 Would be great to address this issue in upcoming versions as the way it is now is a real pain for many shopowners.

 Installation:

-Just upload the files found in the folder GEAENDERTE DATEIEN (means changed files) to your Zen Cart installation
+Just upload the file found in the folder GEAENDERTE DATEIEN (means changed files) to your Zen Cart installation

 If you are using a version prior than 1.5.4 change before uploading: